department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 - presume: Use "conclude," as in "we will conclude your condition is linked to service."

 - presumptive disability: Use "health problem" and reference when needed for clarity.
-Example: " a health problem (called presumptive disability) that we've concluded is likely caused by... "
+Example: "a health problem (called presumptive disability) that we've concluded is likely caused by...."

-- Prisoner of War: Capitalized to match the 10-10EZ. **[ [DOD military dictionary does NOT capitalize this term](https://www.militaryfactory.com/dictionary/military-terms-defined.asp?term_id=4243).
-Therefore, I recommend using the same standard American English lowercase, _except_ when it is part of a proper noun such as the name of a form or law, like the "Geneva Convention Relative to the Treatment of Prisoners of War."]** ***[Danielle note: Agree, and would just add that we usually include "POW" as in "prisoner of war (POW)"]***
+- prisoner of war (POW): Don't capitalize per the [DOD military dictionary](https://www.militaryfactory.com/dictionary/military-terms-defined.asp?term_id=4243). **Example:** As a former prisoner of war (POW), you may be eligible for additional VA health benefits and services.  ***Jen note: @Danielle - could you verify if the second example is not saying something totally offbase?
+I meant to use it just as an example of when we'd use it as a lowercase noun, but don't want to inadvertently spread misinformation about VA benefits either.***

 - Project 112/SHAD

-- process (a claim): Use "review." **Example:** "We'll review your disability claim."
+- process (a claim): Use "review." **Example:** We'll review your disability claim.

-- prove: Avoid the word "prove" when speaking to evidence a Veteran needs to provide for a claim.
-Instead, use more empathetic language such as "show" or "to support your claim."
-For example: Use "You'll need to provide evidence that shows your illness was likely caused by your service" instead of "You'll need to prove that your illness was likely caused by your service." ***[Danielle note: Revised for clarity and greater context.]***
+- prove: Avoid the word "prove" when speaking about evidence that a Veteran needs to provide for a claim.
+Instead, use more empathetic language such as "show," "provide," or "to support your claim."

+  ​ **Like this:** You'll need to provide evidence that shows your illness was likely caused by your service.
+  ​ **Not this:** You'll need to prove that your illness was likely caused by your service.

-- PTSD: posttraumatic stress disorder (no hyphen) **[@Beth, Danielle, Working Group -- would like to know how other agencies, particularly medical centers, use this term.
-MW uses the hyphen "post-traumatic stress disorder," which seems more common to me, and is actually easier to scan.
-Also, what is our current usage -- do we always spell it out in body copy, first instance only, do we use acronym, then spelling, or vice versa; or is this acronym considered common enough that we omit spelled term?]** ***[Danielle response: For history - I believe we follow this style in order to align with the National Center for PTSD.
-Re: the question of usage - we currently use "PTSD" in the left nav.
-We use "Posttraumatic stress disorder (PTSD)" in the page title and first mention in body copy of the PTSD health care page (for SEO purposes), and then PTSD after first mention in body copy]***
+- PTSD: posttraumatic stress disorder (no hyphen), per the National Center for PTSD.
+Note that we include "(PTSD)" in the page title and first mention in body copy of the PTSD health care page for SEO purposes, and then simply "PTSD" after first mention in body copy.

 ### Q

 ### R

 - regional benefit office: Use "regional office" instead.
-See "regional office" entry for details. ***[Danielle note: Added context from recent SME guidance.]***
+See [regional office](placeholderanchorlink.com) entry for details.
-***[Danielle note: Removed "reopened claim" entry because we're no longer using that term]***

 - Reserve

 - Reservist

 - respiratory disease: Use "breathing problems" or "lung disease."

 - resume: Don't use accent marks when referring to the noun, as in a job resume.

 - retroactive: Provide contextual information to help define, as relevant in the specific situation.
-For example: "Can I get retroactive TSGLI for a past injury?
-You may be able to get retroactive TSGLI that takes effect starting from the date of your injury." ***[Danielle note: Revised for clarity.]***
+Example: Can I get retroactive TSGLI for a past injury?
+You may be able to get retroactive TSGLI that takes effect starting from the date of your injury.

 ### S

 - secondary service-connected claim: Define on first mention in body copy as "a claim for a new disability that's linked to a service-connected disability you already have."
-Include definition in another sentence, as a parenthetical, or set off with commas. ***[Danielle note: Revised to address defining in body copy.]***
+Include definition in another sentence, as a parenthetical, or set off with commas.

-- Selected Reserve: Generally used in the context of the Montgomery GI Bill Selected Reserve. ***[Danielle note: Added context.]
+- Selected Reserve: Generally used in the context of the Montgomery GI Bill Selected Reserve.

-- service connected: Hyphenate when preceding a noun.
-For example, "a Veteran with a service-connected disability."
+- service connected: Hyphenate when modifying a noun.
 Otherwise, do not hyphenate.
+  ​ **Example (modifying a noun):** A Veteran with a service-connected disability.
-For example, "The disability is considered service connected."
+  ​ **Example (not modifying a noun):** The disability is considered service connected.

-- service-connected condition: Define in body copy as an "illness or injury caused—or made worse by— active-duty service."
+- service-connected condition: Define in body copy as an "illness or injury caused—or made worse by—active-duty service."
 Can define in another sentence, as a parenthetical, or set off with commas.
 For example: "A service-connected condition is an illness or injury caused—or made worse by—your active-duty service."

 - service-connected disability: In most cases, add the definition separately as another sentence or a note below a bulleted list.
 For example: "Having a service-connected disability means we've concluded that you're disabled because of an illness or injury caused—or made worse—by your active-duty service."

-***[Danielle note: Removed "service-connection"; confirmed with Beth that we don't need this term here.]***
+## Left off here [JL 4/1]

 - Service-Disabled Veterans Insurance (S-DVI) ***[Danielle note: I don't think we need to recommend defining this in every instance.
 Also, should we move this to acronyms section?]***